UberEther/standalone-docker-sailpoint-iiq/README.md

 By default we have given Tomcat limited resources to keep the memory sizes down, so it may take a few minutes for the container to warm up and no longer throw a 500 error.

 ## MailHog

+A docker container for MailHog is also deployed and automatically configured in IdentityIQ.

 Go to <http://dev.icam.local:8025> using an Internet browser.